flukeout/PolyPal/README.md

 #### Features!

 * Create & save real SVG files right to your computer's hard-drive!
-* Customize, indexed color palette!
+* Customizable, indexed color palette!
   * Change a color in the palette and all shapes of that color also get changed!
 * Change the z-index of shapes!
 * Undo things up to 20 times!
 * Rotate, scale, and move things!
-* A neat color palette!
 * ...and more to come!